vividos/UnderworldAdventures/uwadv/docs/README.Tools.md

 can be changed.
 The camera always moves in the view direction.

-Page Up and Page Down keys select another level in the abyss, either above or beyond the current leve (when using the uw_demo this won't work, since the demo only has one underworld level stored).
+Page Up and Page Down keys select another level in the abyss, either above or beyond the current level (when using the uw_demo this won't work, since the demo only has one underworld level stored).
 The window caption shows infos about the current level.

 Screenshots can be created by pressing the "print screen" key.
-A file `mapdisp-shot.tga` is created in the executable's folder.
+A file `mapdisp-shot.png` is created in the executable's folder.
 When holding down the Shift key while pressing "print screen", a large screenshot is taken and stored.